xpdAcq/xpdAcq/docs/quickstart.rst

 """"""""""""""""

 ..
 Note::

   After version ``0.6.0``, a mask will be built by the automated analysis pipeline.
-Following workflow will be useful if you wish to build the mask manually from a specific experimental setup.
+Following workflow will be useful if you wish to build the mask manually from a specific target and experimental setup.

 The standard mask removes problematic pixels at the edge of the detector, shadows the beamstop, and uses an auto-masking scheme to get rid of outlier pixels.